dell77015/The-Jacks/README.md

-GENx FAQ
+The Jacks FAQ
-What is GENx?
+What is The Jacks?

-GENx is the native token of the GENx ecosystem on Solana.
+The Jacks is the native token of the  The Jacks ecosystem on Solana.
-What blockchain is GENx on?
+What blockchain is  The Jacks on?

-GENx operates on the Solana blockchain.
+The Jacks operates on the Solana blockchain.
 What is the total supply?

-The planned maximum supply is 100,000,000 GENx.
+The planned maximum supply is 100,000,000 The Jacks.
-What is GENx used for?
+What is The Jacks used for?

-GENx is intended to provide governance and ecosystem utility, with staking and additional functionality planned.
+The Jacks is intended to provide governance and ecosystem utility, with staking and additional functionality planned.
 What is the official token address?

 6cn91w7LaRUARJJKAtD8hjZGzpcFtJZyBAr9devmbMV5